Language Reference

 manager_loop

 Manager loop nodes supervise a child sub-pipeline: they spawn it, poll it on a configurable cadence, and can steer it by injecting additional context during execution.
-They map to Tracker’s stack.manager_loop construct and export as DOT shape house.
+They map to stack.manager_loop in the runtime and export as DOT shape house.

 manager_loop QualityGate